musukeshu/Class-Notes/README.md

 # Class-Notes
-It contains all the class notes for 5th Semester.
+It contains all the class notes for 5th and 6th Semester.
-Now I am in the process of adding 6th sem notes.